Donating to a Donor-Advised Fund (DAF) Guide

 Important Wire Donation Considerations

-Wire donations are asynchronous: Unlike some payment methods, wire donations are not completed instantly when the pledge is created.
+Before implementing wire donations, developers should understand these key aspects:- Wire donations are asynchronous: Unlike some payment methods, wire donations are not completed instantly when the pledge is created.
 The donation is only completed after the user actually sends the wire transfer and Endaoment receives and processes the funds.

 -